zhanzhan986/lol_analysis/README.md

 #### Plot 1: Damage Share Across Different Lanes

 This box plot compares damage share across different lanes, indicating the relative impact of players in different positions.
+We can see that mid is the second position that deals most damage right after bot.

 <iframe src="assets/damage_share_lanes.html" width=800 height=600 frameBorder=0></iframe>

 #### Plot 2: Average Damage Share Across Mid Lane Champions

 Focusing on mid lane champions, this plot shows the average damage share for each champion, with a specific look at those with more than 1% pick rate.
+This is because we only want to compare popular mid champions and avoid unregular mid champions who were only used a few time and accidentally performed well.
+We can easily see that Azir is the third among all popular mid champions.

 <iframe src="assets/avg_damage_share_mid_champions.html" width=800 height=600 frameBorder=0></iframe>

 ### Pivot table

-Now we look at the relationship of several columns at the same time, and we can find interesting relationships among side, champion, and win rate:
+Now we look at the relationship of several columns of the dataframe of popular mid lane champions at the same time, and we can find interesting relationships among side, champion, and win rate:

 | side   |     Ahri |    Akali |     Azir |    Corki |    Galio |   LeBlanc |   Lissandra |   Orianna |     Ryze |   Seraphine |    Swain |    Sylas |   Syndra |   Taliyah |   Twisted Fate |   Veigar |      Vex |   Viktor |    Yasuo |    Yone |      Zoe |
 |:-------|---------:|---------:|---------:|---------:|---------:|----------:|------------:|----------:|---------:|------------:|---------:|---------:|---------:|----------:|---------------:|---------:|---------:|---------:|---------:|--------:|---------:|